kaifashraf/Weed-O-Phobia/README.md

 # Weed-O-Phobia
-we are implementing a model based on YOLOv8  to identify the weeds in crops.
+Identifying weeds is a significant challenge for farmers and agriculture in general.
+Weeds compete with crops for resources like sunlight, water, and nutrients, which can significantly reduce crop yields if left uncontrolled.
+Additionally, some weeds can release harmful chemicals or host pests that further damage crops.So we are creating a model based on Yolov8 which can easily identify the weed lying in between the crops.